kgretzky/evilginx2/README.md

 Grab it here:
 https://academy.breakdev.org/evilginx-mastery

+## Official Gophish integration

+If you'd like to use Gophish to send out phishing links compatible with Evilginx, please use the official Gophish integration with Evilginx 3.3.
+You can find the custom version here in the forked repository: [Gophish with Evilginx integration](https://github.com/kgretzky/gophish/)

+If you want to learn more about how to set it up, please follow the instructions in [this blog post](breakdev.org/evilginx-3-3-go-phish/)

 ## Write-ups

 If you want to learn more about reverse proxy phishing, I've published extensive blog posts about **Evilginx** here: